resema/Notepad/_posts/2018-02-01-an-opengl-based-tiny-renderer.md

 {% endhighlight %}

 #### Compressed Textures
-A useful tool to create compressed textures, which are understood by the graphics hardware is (The Compressonator)[https://gpuopen.com/gaming-product/compressonator/].
+A useful tool to create compressed textures, which are understood by the graphics hardware is [The Compressonator](https://gpuopen.com/gaming-product/compressonator/).
 It can produce mipmaps inthe formats DXT1, DXT3 or DXT5.
 Your graphics card provides dedicated hardware to decompress such file formats.
 Therefor using texture compression yields a 20% increase in performance.